Fun Things to do in Seattle with Kids!

 There were many different food options and many were healthy options which is always a bonus for us.
 We spent six hours at the Children’s Museum and the boys were begging to stay longer.

 If you decide to visit the Seattle Children’s Museum, pay for parking for longer than you anticipate!
-I didn’t expect to stay there all day and am happy that I found all-day parking that morning.
+I didn’t expect to stay there all day and am happy that I found all-day parking.
 Go first thing in the morning as it was nearly empty when we went mid-week in March.

-The Seattle Children’s Museum hours are Tuesday to Sunday from 10 am until 5 pm.
+The Seattle Children’s Museum hours are Wednesday to Monday from 10 am until 5 pm.
 It is important to note that their doors close to the public at 4:30 pm.
+The museum is closed on Tuesdays.
+Pricing is as follows:

 The Space Needle is nearby, so you could easily incorporate that into your day as well, but since we had a full day at the museum, we headed back to our hotel, jumped into the indoor pool and hot tub, and had some unstructured playtime before dinner.
 The boys were exhausted, so we had an early night to get ready for day two of our adventure.